Safety Tips for Driving in the Rain

 There were over 445,000 injuries and 6,000 deaths due to weather-related driving accidents in 2019.
 Ouch!
 The good news is you do not need to be one of them.
-Be the safest driver in town with our handy guide.
+In this guide, we will go through some of the best tips for driving safely in the rain by experts in drivers education.

 How Does Rain Affect Driving Conditions?